-At the MIT Work-Life Center, we understand that as children grow older, parents face an array of new challenges.
+At the MIT HR Center for WorkLife and WellBeing, we understand that as children grow older, parents face an array of new challenges.

-That’s why we’ve worked hard to cultivate an internationally recognized program of services to support those in our community who are raising children.
+That’s why we've cultivated an internationally-recognized program of services to support those in our community who are raising children.
 This includes biological and adoptive parents, step-parents, guardians, grandparents, extended family, foster parents, and others responsible for children's care.

-The MIT Work-Life Center has resources that can help you develop the parenting style that best meets your children’s needs—from one end of the parenting spectrum to the other—and provide you with a wealth of research-based information and practical suggestions to navigate through challenging and exciting life experiences alike
+The MIT HR Center for WorkLife and WellBeing has resources that can help you develop the parenting style that best meets your children’s needs—from one end of the parenting spectrum to the other—and provide you with a wealth of research-based information and practical suggestions to navigate through challenging and exciting life experiences alike

 In This Section